PeopleFirst

 General

-The government has produced a leaflet called Keep Warm Keep Well.
+The government has published Keep Warm Keep Well information on their website.

 The government scheme Green Homes Grant can help pay for insulation, double glazing and a host of other improvements with vouchers worth up to £5,000 to make homes more energy efficient